-Over the past several weeks, we have seen an increasing number of patients with conjunctivitis, otherwise known as “pink eye.”
-With school back in session, South Georgia Eye Partners wants families, teachers and day care workers to be informed and learn to recognize the symptoms in order to avoid contracting the infection or spreading it to others.
+With school starting back, we anticipate an increasing number of patients with conjunctivitis, otherwise known as “pink eye.”
+South Georgia Eye Partners wants families, teachers and day care workers to be informed and learn to recognize the symptoms in order to avoid contracting the infection or spreading it to others.

 Conjunctivitis, commonly referred to as “pink eye” is an inflammation or infection of the thin transparent layer of tissue that lines the inner surface of the eyelid that covers the white part of the eye.
 Several factors including viral or bacterial infection, allergic reaction and certain chemicals cause a person to contract conjunctivitis.
 Peaslee said that most cases they’ve seen have been viral, probably an adeno virus; however, they have not asked patients to incur the cost of laboratory diagnosis since it does not change the treatment.

 The bacterial and viral forms are highly contagious, especially among children; therefore, it is important that you take note if you are experiencing symptoms such as:

 - Red, very swollen, painful eyes and/or eyelids

 If experiencing symptoms, first and foremost, do everything you can to avoid spreading the infection to family members, friends and co-workers.
 Actions include frequent, thorough hand washing and no sharing of towels, washcloths and pillows.
 Additionally, it’s a good idea for the infected person not to share a sink with others.
 Next, individuals should seek care from an optometrist or ophthalmologist as soon as symptoms begin to manifest.
 Contact lenses wearers should stop wearing lenses and discard them along with cases and open bottles of solution.